-Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, 1 and analysed (b) Give reasons for non-participation at each stage 10-13 (c) Consider use of a flow diagram 10-13 Descriptive data 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information on exposures and potential confounders 10-13 (b) Indicate number of participants with missing data for each variable of interest 10-13 (c) Cohort study-Summarise follow-up time (eg, average and total amount) 10-13 Outcome data 15 15 Cohort study-Report numbers of outcome events or summary measures over time 10-13 Case-control study -Report numbers in each exposure category, or summary measures of exposure 10-13 Cross-sectional study-Report numbers of outcome events or summary measures 10-13 Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
-Make clear which confounders were adjusted for and why they were included 10-13 (b) Report category boundaries when continuous variables were categorized 10-13 (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period 10-13 Other analyses 17 Report other analyses done-eg analyses of subgroups and interactions, and sensitivity analyses Discussion Key results 18 Summarise key results with reference to study objectives 14-18 Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
-Discuss both direction and magnitude of any potential bias Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalisability 21 Discuss the generalisability (external validity) of the study results Other informati on Funding NA
+Results Participants 13 (a) Report numbers of individuals at each stage of study-eg numbers potentially eligible, examined for eligibility, confirmed eligible, included in the study, completing follow-up, and analysed (b) Give reasons for non-participation at each stage (c) Consider use of a flow diagram Descriptive 14 (a) Give characteristics of study participants (eg demographic, clinical, social) and information data on exposures and potential confounders (b) Indicate number of participants with missing data for each variable of interest (c) Cohort study-Summarise follow-up time (eg, average and total amount) Outcome data 15 Cohort study-Report numbers of outcome events or summary measures over time Case-control study-Report numbers in each exposure category, or summary measures of exposure Cross-sectional study-Report numbers of outcome events or summary measures Main results 16 (a) Give unadjusted estimates and, if applicable, confounder-adjusted estimates and their precision (eg, 95% confidence interval).
+Make clear which confounders were adjusted for and why they were included (b) Report category boundaries when continuous variables were categorized (c) If relevant, consider translating estimates of relative risk into absolute risk for a meaningful time period Other analyses 17 Report other analyses done-eg analyses of subgroups and interactions, and sensitivity analyses Discussion Key results 18 Summarise key results with reference to study objectives Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
+Discuss both direction and magnitude of any potential bias Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalisability 21 Discuss the generalisability (external validity) of the study results Other informatio n Funding 22 Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based

-Give information separately for cases and controls in case-control studies and, if applicable, for exposed and unexposed groups in cohort and cross-sectional studies.
+^{}Give information separately for cases and controls in case-control studies and, if applicable, for exposed and unexposed groups in cohort and cross-sectional studies.